guotong1988/guotong1988.github.io/research/_posts/autonomous-learning.md

 In this paper we propose a framework of AI system, called LIC system.
-LIC system is based on LLM and have the ability to learn in the conversation with human.
+LIC system is based on LLMs and have the ability to learn in the conversation with human.

-The LLP system has these modules:
+The LIC system has these modules:

-1) LLM to do conversation with human.
+1) LLMs to do conversation with human.
 2) An intent recognition module to determine when to update knowledge in the system.
 3) An data management module to update the training dataset.